 “The Alice” at Goodman Theatre

 A two-sided wood feature wall, composed of clean striped rift-cut red oak and backed with grey acoustical fabric, dissipates and absorbs sound within STEM learning labs and reception spaces.
-Vertical wood slats, varying in width and depth, are assembled to allude to a Venetian contour curtain that is being folded to reveal a performance stage.
-This acoustical “wood curtain” meanders through the Center to define the threshold between public and learning spaces, breaking or “parting” to define entry points into the various classrooms.
-Wood is integrated within classrooms for its acoustical properties and serves as a means of introducing students to different materials as a creative framework for theatrical performance.
+Varying in width and depth, the vertical wood slats evoke a Venetian contour curtain folding open to reveal a stage.
+This ‘acoustical curtain’ weaves through the Center, defining the boundary between public and learning spaces while parting at key moments to frame classroom entrance.

 The facility is acoustically isolated from the building structure with resilient pads and acoustical hangers that reduce noise transmission with tenant spaces above and below.
 Ceiling planes throughout are a mix of absorptive and reflective; an organic arrangement of lighting and mechanical diffusers reinforce the concept of being outdoors under a starry sky.
 Concrete columns, left exposed, pierce through ceilings and, with lighting designed to highlight a space beyond, accentuate the height of the room.